metrorailings/OwlBlog/content/posts/postseason-review-bills.md

 Even against tough opponents, the Bills have played well too.
 Baltimore and New England had to scratch and claw their way to wins over this Buffalo squad.

+The only knock on this team and their defense is their wretched tackling.
+The Bills have some serious issues stopping players upon first contact.

 ***

 ### Is the defensive coordinator or the head coach a chess player when it comes to defense?